 Major protocol violations/deviations

-Over 8% (19/227) of the ITT patients were excluded from the per protocol (PP) analysis; hence the PP analysis set included 203 patients (LE = 101, placebo = 102).
+Over 8.% (19/227) of the ITT patients were excluded from the per protocol (PP) analysis; hence the PP analysis set included 203 patients (LE = 101, placebo = 102).

 Baseline data

 The mean age was 71 years (38-92years); however, there were more patients aged >70 years in the LE group compared with placebo (66% versus 50%, p = 0.019).
 Majority of the patients were female (59%) Caucasian (89%) with light irides (59%), had the cataracts removed by phacoemulsification (91%) with no significant differences between treatment groups.
 Both treatment groups had an ACI score of 3.8 units at baseline and the proportion of patients having moderate or severe ACI scores at baseline was similar in the LE and placebo groups.